arsalan0c/dafny-programs/verification.md

 ```

 All expressions are total.
 Even division by zero results in some fixed value based on its arguments. <br />

 Quantifiers can be annotated with triggers.
 They inform the theorem prover on how to instantiate quantifiers by limiting the terms which can be picked to those that are already present in the proof context at the time of instantiation.
-This is since it would be mathematically sound to pick other values of the appropriate type.
+This is especially since it would be mathematically sound to pick other values of the appropriate type.
 Therefore, triggers can be important for performance.

 Grammar for a trigger:
 ```